SirSgtCire/AOE2-DE-Unofficial-Patch/README.md

 ## AOE2-DE-Unofficial-Patch - by SirSgtCire
-Welcome to the Unofficial Patch Definitive Edition, Version 1.8!
+Welcome to the Unofficial Patch Definitive Edition, Version 2.0!

-This mod is kept up to date with the latest patches from DE, as I always try to incorporate dev changes into my work.
+This mod is kept up to date with the latest patches from DE, as I always try to incorporate approved dev changes into my work.
-Therefore this mod currently operates on patch: 41855
+Therefore this mod currently operates on patch: 43210

-This mod contains changes that, in a completely subjective context, improve gameplay for some civs and restore some unecessarily lost power to others.
-The goal of these changes is to improve the historical accuracy of some civs, while at the same time ensuring balance for civs who aren't getting the same attention.
-My goal with this mod is to see how far I can balance the game while at the same time keeping crown techs unique.
+This mod is taking a different approach to balancing the game.
+There are some situations in which the devs nerfed or buffed certain techs or units, either for the wrong reasons or completely unnecessarily.
+My goal with this mod is to focus on historical accuracy (as much as is possible in this game, without doing a complete overhaul), diverse strategies, unique playstyles for certain civs (not every civ should be able to do everything well), and focusing more on unique techs and unique units.

 General Game Changes:

-- enabled Monks, Monks with Relics, Petards and Kings to load into Siege Towers and Rams
+- enabled Monks, Monks with Relics, Petards, Kings and Queens to load into Siege Towers and Rams
 - changed Paladin upgrade cost to 1000 food, 750 gold, research time to 125 seconds
 - changed Imperial Camel upgrade cost to 1000 food, 750 gold, research time to 125 seconds
 - changed Elite Battle Elephant upgrade cost to 1200 food, 750 gold, research time to 100 seconds
-- changed Siege Onager upgrade cost to 1200 food, 900 gold
+- changed Siege Onager upgrade cost to 1200 food, 900 gold, research time to 130 seconds
 - standardized all land and water unique unit Elite upgrades to 1000 food/wood, 500 gold, research time to 60 seconds
 - All unique archer-related Elite Upgrades have wood and gold costs
 - All unique ship-related Elite upgrades have wood and gold costs